dixonandmoe/tessarray/README.md

 ## Usage

-Tessarray works with a set of boxes that contain images, an optional container, and optional selectors (not shown)
+Tessarray works with container and a set of boxes that contain images.

 ```html
 <div class="container">